LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>10</sup> Be wise now therefore, O ye kings: be instructed, ye judges of the earth.
 <sup>11</sup> Serve the LORD with fear, and rejoice with trembling.
 <sup>12</sup> Kiss the Son, lest he be angry, and ye perish [from] the way, when his wrath is kindled but a little.
 Blessed [are] all they that put their trust in him.

 ## Chapter 3

-<sup>1</sup> «A Psalm of David, when he fled from Absalom his son.» LORD, how are they increased that trouble me! many [are] they that rise up against me.
+> _A Psalm of David, when he fled from Absalom his son._

+<sup>1</sup> LORD, how are they increased that trouble me! many [are] they that rise up against me.
 <sup>2</sup> Many [there be] which say of my soul, [There is] no help for him in God.
 Selah.
 <sup>3</sup> But thou, O LORD, [art] a shield for me; my glory, and the lifter up of mine head.
 <sup>4</sup> I cried unto the LORD with my voice, and he heard me out of his holy hill.
 Selah.